Omycron83/Notes/Life-Meta/Current Life.md

 		- be physically close, light touching if anbietet
 		- smile & laugh
 		- be witty, try to not be too serious though
-- Be yourself & confident, noone cares about you, really
+- Be yourself & confident, no one cares about you, really
 - Learn when to disengage (no reactions, appears busy, looks around etc.)
 	- Make an excuse, wish them a nice day and leave
 - Accept compliments by smiling, thanking